 However, thanks to advancements in material sciences and technology, glass can now be made that is resistant to compression and twisting forces, and thus can be used for balustrade design, given that it will follow balustrade height and balustrade regulations.

-What Balustrades are
+What Are Glass Balustrades

-Balustrades are a repeating series of balusters, which help in supporting and keeping up railings for balconies, verandahs, or any area that is cordoned off for aesthetic and practical purposes.
+Glass Balustrades are a repeating series of balusters, which help in supporting and keeping up railings for balconies, verandahs, or any area that is cordoned off for aesthetic and practical purposes.
 Traditionally, timber balustrades are the norm, with metal such as wrought- or cast-iron structures being used.
 In times that are more modern, aluminum is also used as decorative and load-bearing components.
 Stainless steel balustrade posts and components are also popular, particularly for outside use.

 Balustrade design can vary wildly, from minimalist panel-like designs, to ornate, sculpted posts that can be used as focal points for the design aesthetic.
 Balustrades also serve two other primary purposes, aside from Aesthetic design.
 The first one is a matter of house design and practicality, as a balustrade can define the enclosed area, be it a verandah, balcony or stairs.
 In some cases, they can even be used to cordon off a corner of a flat area, so that it can be designated a special area for meetings and such.